 Watering Conditions for Aloe Vera

 Water again only when the soil dries out.
-You’ll need to water frequently if you have a smaller pot or if you live in a hot or dry area.
+You’ll need to water frequently if you have a smaller pot or live in a hot or dry area.
 As is the norm with most succulents, water sparingly during winter.

 Read our article on watering succulents if you want to be well equipped for watering your Aloe Vera plant.